rhshah/postprocessing_variant_calls/README.md

   - logging with standard logging and python-json-logger
   - configuration with standard configparser, python-dotenv and pydantic
   - command line with Typer
-  - web service with FastAPI, Uvicorn and Gunicorn
 - deployment with Docker images
   - development image based on `python:latest`
   - lightweight production image based on `python:slim` using multi-stage build